kentontroy/cloudera-kafka-sasl-ssl-example/README.md

 a signed certificate from its keystore during the SSL Handshake.<br>
 As long as the client trusts the CA, then it can trust the signed certificate.<br><br>

+Note, the client does not need to export and sign its certificate with the CA. Since Kerberos is used, the clients <br>
+authenticate with SASL/GSSAPI.
+Accordingly, 'trust' is established implicitly via a successful kinit and ticket granting.

 ### Step 4
 Add the CA's certificate to the truststores on the client (i.e. Kafka Producers/Consumers) and server (i.e. Kafka Brokers)
 ```